Mearman/mcp-wayback-machine/README.md

 4. **search_archives**
    - Query CDX API for available snapshots
-   - Filter by date range
+   - Filter by date range, status code, mimetype
+   - Support different match types (exact, prefix, host, domain)
-   - Return list of available versions
+   - Return list of available versions with metadata

 5. **get_archive_availability**
    - Check if a URL has been archived
+   - Return closest snapshot to a given timestamp
    - Return summary of archive coverage

+6. **get_timemap**
+   - Retrieve TimeMap for a URL (all available timestamps)
+   - Returns list of all archived versions
+   - Implements Memento Protocol

+7. **search_internet_archive**
+   - Search across Internet Archive collections
+   - Not limited to Wayback Machine
+   - Find related archived content

 ### Technical Implementation